-The Nominating and Corporate Governance Committee reviewed the applicable legal standards for Board members and Board committee independence and the criteria applied to determine "audit committee financial expert" status, as well as the answers to annual questionnaires completed by each of the directors.
-On the basis of this review, the Nominating and Corporate Governance Committee delivered a report to the full Board of Directors, and the Board made its independence and "audit committee financial expert" determinations based upon the Nominating and Corporate Governance Committee's report and each member's review of the information made available to the Nominating and Corporate Governance Committee.
+To assist the Board in making the above-referenced determination, the Nominating and Corporate Governance Committee reviewed the applicable legal standards for director and Board committee independence, as well as the criteria applied to determine "audit committee financial expert" status, and the answers to annual questionnaires completed by each of the directors.
+On the basis of this review, the Nominating and Corporate Governance Committee delivered a report to the full Board of Directors, and the Board made its independence and "audit committee financial expert" determinations based upon that report and each member's review of the information made available to the Nominating and Corporate Governance Committee.